This post may contain affiliate links, which help keep this content free. (Full disclosure)

 This section shows how to make avocado egg salad fast, with step-by-step photos and details about the technique, to help you visualize it.
-For full instructions, see the recipe card below.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Mash avocado.
-In a medium to large bowl, mash the avocado and lime juice with sea salt, leaving some chunks.
+In a medium to large bowl, use a fork to mash the avocado and lime juice with sea salt, leaving some chunks.

 - Fold in the add-ins.
 Add cilantro, red onion, celery, and jalapenos, and fold until just combined.
 Don’t over mix, so you preserve those avocado chunks!